The Best Features to Look for When Buying a Lawn Tractor

 Most tractor engines have traditional carburetors.
 However, the Cub Cadet model shown above, has electronic fuel injection (EFI), which dramatically reduces the starting problems associated with carbureted engines and ethanol fuel.
 Plus, Cub Cadet claims its EFI system boosts fuel efficiency by 25 percent.
 Check out these lawn tractor maintenance tips to prevent expensive repairs in the future.

 Lawn tractors automatically stop blade movement the instant you shift into reverse.
 To mow in reverse, you have to hold in a button the entire time you’re mowing in reverse or turn the key to the reverse position and then reposition the key when you want to move forward.
 We slightly prefer the button system, but both are inconvenient.

 Gear-style transmissions are common on the least expensive lawn tractors.
 They require you to manually move a lever to change speeds and to switch from forward to reverse.

 Continuously Variable Transmissions

 Continuously variable transmissions (CVTs) are a step up from geared transmissions and are available in two styles.
 The less expensive designs have a foot pedal to vary speed and a manual shift lever to change from forward to reverse.
 The higher-priced CVT models don’t use a shifter.
 Instead they have forward and reverse pedals.
-CVT transmissions provide great value and the same top-end speed as a hydrostatic transmission, but they can jerk a bit when you’re starting out or maneuvering at slow speeds.
+CVT transmissions provide great value and the same top-end speed as a hydrostatic lawn mower transmission, but they can jerk a bit when you’re starting out or maneuvering at slow speeds.

-Hydrostatic Lawn Tractor
+Hydrostatic Lawn Mower

 A hydrostatic transmission is the best choice but also the costliest.
 It works like an automatic transmission in a car and provides the smoothest operation, especially when you’re maneuvering around gardens and trees at slow speeds.
 Check out this video which explains the features you should look for in your next lawn tractor